Quantum Framework for Simulating Linear PDEs with Robin Boundary Conditions: Quantum approach for numerical simulating of linear PDEs

 From the problem~(\ref{eq: discretized hamiltonian simulation of time independent problem}), if time-independent quantum simulation of $H^\prime$ is performed, i.e., $\phi(t) = e^{iH^\prime t} \phi(0)$, one can efficiently recover the numerical solution of the original PDE (\ref{eq: PDE 1D MAIN}) as a quantum state.
 The overall procedure is carefully detailed in~\cite{cao2023quantum,PRL2024} and is schematically illustrated in Fig.~\ref{fig:Schrodingerisation}.

-Despite introducing auxiliary registers, the quantum algorithm avoids the classical curse of dimensionality.
+Despite the introduction of auxiliary registers, the quantum algorithm circumvents the classical curse of dimensionality.
 Classically, increasing dimension leads to exponential scaling: $N^d$ points for $d$ variables.
-Quantumly, each new register requires only $\log_2 N$ qubits.
+On a quantum computer, each additional register requires only $\log_2 N$ qubits.
 Thus, all the added dimensions—used for homogenization, Schrödingerisation, and time embedding—grow the circuit depth and space linearly.
-Hamiltonians remain sparse and efficiently implementable.
+The resulting Hamiltonians remain sparse and can be efficiently implemented.

-The total complexity, as we will show, scales linearly with the number of physical and auxiliary dimensions, and polylogarithmically with resolution.
-This compact encoding enables efficient simulation of high-dimensional PDEs that would be intractable classically.
+As will be demonstrated, the total complexity scales linearly with the number of physical and auxiliary dimensions and polylogarithmically with spatial resolution.
+This compact encoding scheme enables efficient simulation of high-dimensional PDEs that are classically intractable.